-To ask for a temporary supply of your Part D drug, call Member Services (phone numbers are on the back cover).
+To ask for a temporary supply of your Part D drug, call Member Services (phone numbers are on the back cover of this booklet).

-During the time when you are getting a temporary supply of a Part D drug, you should talk with your doctor to decide what to do when your temporary supply runs out.
-Perhaps there is a different drug covered by the plan that might work just as well for you.
-Or you and your doctor can ask the plan to make an exception for you and cover the Part D drug in the way you would like it to be covered.
+During the time when you are getting a temporary supply of a Part D drug, you should talk with your provider to decide what to do when your temporary supply runs out.
+You can either switch to a different Part D drug covered by the plan or ask the plan to make an exception for you and cover your current Part D drug.
 The sections below tell you more about these options.